How to buy the best trampoline

 Because it's important to get a trampoline made from quality materials, it's worth doing some investigation and looking into reputable brands before you go for the cheapest option.

-The other thing to note is that the wider trampolines get, the higher their netting and base tend to be.
+The other thing to note is that the wider the trampoline, the higher the netting and base tend to be.

 Trampolines will need to be able to withstand the elements, as they're permanently stationed outside.
 Here are some things to look out for: